MarcKaufmann/congame/README.md

     $ raco pkg install congame-example-study/  # install and build the study pakckage and its deps

+Make sure to `touch` or otherwise modify `congame/studies/all.rkt` every time you install a new study package to ensure that package is visible to the web app.

 ## Running the app locally

     $ nvm use